-Whew!
-Signup, configuration, customization, publishing, photos, and video, oh my!
-By now, you have a great looking site chock full of compelling content, so we’re done, right?
+Are we done?
 Nope: having this site is about more than just publishing.
-On WordPress.com, we want you to share your content with the world, discover others in the community with similar interests, and use the tools available to you to create more and better.
-If a blog is written on the internet and no one reads it, does it really exist?
-Okay, yes, it probably does, but wouldn’t it be preferable if someone did read it?
-That’s what Get Connected is all about.
+On WordPress.com, we encourage you to share your content with the world, discover others in the community with similar interests, and use the tools available to you to create more.

-How do we make that happen?
+How do you get your stuff out there?
 Let’s find out.

 Take advantage of tags

-Once you get up the nerve to hit Publish for the first time, you might find that publishing a post may be the easy part, while getting others — often strangers — to engage with you is tougher.
-Sure, there are thousands of people out there who would love to read your review of The Hobbit or get your killer carrot cake recipe, but how do you reach out and find them and make it easy for them to find you?
+Once you hit Publish for the first time, you might find that publishing a post may be the easy part, while getting others — often strangers — to engage with you is tougher.
+Sure, there are thousands of people out there who might love to read your review of The Hobbit or get your killer carrot cake recipe, but how do you make it easy for them to find you?
 Enter tags.

-Tags group related posts together on your site and are simple yet powerful ways to help readers distinguish between your nature poems and your street art photo essays.
+Tags group related posts together on your site and are a simple-yet-powerful way to help readers distinguish between your gadget reviews and your street art photo essays.

-Tags not only help readers get around your site, they bring people in to your site in the first place.
-Like we talked about in Get Comfy, you use the Reader to discover the freshest content published by fellow bloggers — topics in which you’re interested, but also new stuff that intrigues you and opens up new areas of exploration.
+Tags not only help readers get around your site.
+They help others find your site in the first place.
+As we mentioned earlier, you use the Reader to discover the freshest content published by fellow bloggers — topics in which you’re interested, but also new stuff that intrigues you.
 That means the Reader is also the place where others will find you.
-And if you want to be found, you should tag your posts appropriately.
-You could try to grow a fan base through evasive action, but you’d be the first.
+But only if you tag your posts appropriately.

-A few tips to make the most out of tags:
+A couple of tips to help you make the most of tags:

 - If you include more than 15 tags and categories (total) on a post, it won’t appear on the topic pages — that’s our way of helping ensure relevance.